LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 .. admonition:: Note

-   In C# or other OOP languages, developers use methods because they are assiociated with a class.
+   In C# or other object oriented programing (OOP) languages, developers use methods because they are assiociated with a class.
    In other languages, you may hear the term **function**.
 A function is similar to a method, but it is not tied to a class.
 Due to the similarity in overall usage, it is common to refer to methods as functions and functions as methods.